avabellaw/crystal-clear-opticians/readme.md

 * Visual Studio Code
     * Used as the IDE for the project.
     * I set a shortcut for Visual Code's HTML/CSS formating to ctrl+shift+f.
-* Visual Studio Code extension - Live View
+* Visual Studio Code extension - Live Server by Ritwick Dey
     * Used instead of Python to run a server to host the website on localhost in two clicks.
+* Python - http.server
+    * The Live Server extension started to not work reliably towards the end of the project and it became easier to just run the server in Python.
 * Paint.NET
     * Used to edit and create images for the project such as the homepage hero and the visual FIELDS gif in services.html
 * Figma